 Our chapter is committed to service and raising awareness for our philanthropy, Service for Sight, which has founded five schools around the United States for the visually impaired and promotes education of sight preservation.
 Delta Gamma has raised over $2,800,000 for Service for Sight grants.

 This philanthropy has been the focus of the Delta Gamma Fraternity since 1936, when a blind Delta Gamma member, Ruth Billow, petitioned to adopt providing aid to the blind as our philanthropy.
-Today, 285 million people worldwide are blind and/or have visual impairments.
+Today 285 million people worldwide are blind or have visual impairments.
 Our goal as Delta Gamma’s is to help our philanthropy grow by funding sight preservation schools, training guide dogs, funding equipment to further sight mobility, supporting programs to provide accessible jobs for those with visual disabilities, and so much more.
 Since 1951 (when the Delta Gamma Foundation was created), Delta Gamma is proud to be the longest continuous donor to the American Foundation for the Blind.
-Click below to learn about the 2017-2018 grant recipients who benefitted from our philanthropy; the recipients range from infants to senior citizens.
+Click below to learn about the 2017-2018 grant recipients who benefitted from our philanthropy!
+The recipients range from infants to senior citizens.

 Service for sight- joining forces: